tedsuo/raaraa/README.md

 Trust relationship between two users.

 ### MutualAquaintances
-List of Users with a Friending with both Users is an given Friending.
+List of Users Friended with both Users in an given Friending.